salazarm/CaptchaCaptcher/README.md

 Our Goal
 --------
-The purpose of this app was to demonstrate using WebRTC as a method of verifying that you are a human.
+The purpose of this app was to demonstrate using gesture recognition as a method of verifying that you are a human.

 This is a Django app that uses PythonImageLibrary.
 It is currently not hosted anywhere.